ZupIT/beagle-docs/content/en/android/tutorials/how-to-release-a-beagle's-version-local-or-remote.md

 ## Configuring Gradle

-If you work on Android or Backend's applications, you must configure the **`gradle.properties`** files that can be found on the root folder.
+If you work on Android or Backend's applications, you must configure the **`gradle.properties`** files that can be found in the **root folder**.
 This configuration works on remote and local versions.

+Follow the steps:

+**Step 1:** Open the file;
-As soon as you open the file, the first step is to change the version name that will be released.
-For that, you can change the **`VERSION_NAME`** variable value to the value you wish.
+**Step 2:** Change the version name that will be released.
+Change the **`VERSION_NAME`** variable value to the value you wish.

 {{% alert color="info" %}}
 This variable helps on referencing the version name when you import Beagle.
 {{% /alert %}}

 Besides, you have to add a variable called **`RELEASE_SIGNING_ENABLED`** and attribute it to the `false` value.
-That means you don't need to sign a version, once that this configuration allows a Beagle's version release in local way or to an own repository.
+You don't need to sign a version, once that this configuration allows a Beagle's version release in local way or to an own repository.

 After you finish these configurations, you must have on your gradel the following variables according to the name you chose to your version (on this example, **`beagle-test`** is used):